attilammagyar/js80p/README.md

 ### Which distribution should I download?

-You can either try the 64 bit VST 3 version if your DAW supports VST 3 plugins, or you can go with the 64 bit FST version if you prefer VST 2.4.
+If your plugin host application does not support VST 3, but does support VST 2.4, then you have to download and install the FST version of JS80P.
+Otherwise, you should go with the VST 3 bundle on all supported operating systems.

+If your plugin host application fails to recognize JS80P from the VST 3 bundle, then you have to download and install the VST 3 Single File version that matches the CPU architecture for which your plugin host application was built.
+(For example, some 32 bit (i686) versions of Reaper are known to be unable to recognize VST 3 bundles when running on a 64 bit system.)

-The 32 bit versions are only needed by those who deliberately use a 32 bit DAW, e.g. because they want to keep using some really old plugins which are not available for 64 bit systems.
+The 32 bit versions are usually only needed by those who deliberately use a 32 bit plugin host application, e.g. because they want to keep using some really old plugins which are not available for 64 bit systems.

-If you are in doubt, then try the 64 bit VST 3 version, and if your DAW doesn't recognize it, then try the 64 bit FST version, then the 32 bit VST 3 version, and so on.
+If you are in doubt, then try the VST 3 bundle, and if your plugin host application doesn't recognize it, then try the 64 bit VST 3 version, then the 64 bit FST version, then the 32 bit VST 3 version, and so on.

 Note that all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.